FinnbarHome/VSCode-AI-Coding-Assistant/README.md

 - ⚡ **Real-Time Feedback** – Reviews the active file and provides structured insights.
 - 🎨 **Dark-Themed UI** – Clean, modern, and easy-to-read interface inside VS Code.
 - 💡 **Beginner-Friendly Guidance** – Focuses on **learning over automation**, explaining fixes in simple terms.
+- **Tree View Integration**: View feedback categories and items in a structured tree view
+- **Detailed Analysis**: Get in-depth analysis of your code with categorized feedback
+- **Interactive UI**: Select items in the tree view to see detailed information

 ## 🏗️ Tech Stack
 This project utilizes the following technologies: